-It is only through a thorough and in depth study of all these documents that one can expect to ascertain the whole truth of Ia Drang battle.
+It is only through a thorough and in-depth study of all these documents that one can expect to ascertain the whole truth of the Ia Drang battle.

-But first of all, a clarification in terms of appellation is needed:
+But first of all, a clarification in terms of the appellation is needed:

-Ia Drang battle - which occurred from November 14 to November 17 - should be rather called Chupong battle or LZ X-Ray battle.
-It was the second phase in the three phase Pleime-Chupong-Iadrang campaign..
+Ia Drang battle - which occurred from November 14 to November 17 - should be instead called Chupong battle or LZ X-Ray battle.
+It was the second phase in the three-phase Pleime-Chupong-Iadrang campaign.

 The unfolding of these three phases was dictated by a well-thought operational concept that used B-52 airstrike to destroy the three NVA regiments at Chupong.
-There were two requirements that must be met in order to achieve a successful Arc Light strike: (1) the three regiment force had to concentrate with its center of mass vic XX’YY’ and (2) remained immobile long enough because B-52 bombers needed an eight-hour flight from Guam to Chupong.
+Two requirements must be met to achieve a successful Arc Light strike: (1) the three regiment force had to concentrate with its center of mass vic XX'YY' and (2) remained immobile long enough because B-52 bombers needed an eight-hour flight from Guam to Chupong.
 The first requirement could be achieved when the three regiments had to regroup for re-equipment, re-organization and rehearsals if they intended to stage for an attack.
-The second requirement could be achieved with a diversionary maneuver.
+The second requirement could be met with a diversionary maneuver.

 This plan was studied and formulated in September when II Corps Command learned that B3 Field Front Command intended to attack Pleime camp with the three 32nd, 33rd and 66th Regiments and used Chupong massif as the staging area (Intelligence Aspects of Pleime-Chupong campaign, page 6):